rancher-sandbox/hypper/docs/user/tutorials/quickstart.md

 This time, the chart got installed with a default name `fleet`, and into a default namespace  `fleet-system`.
-We passed the flag `--create-namespace` to not need to create the namespace by hand.
+We passed the flag `--create-namespace` to tell Hypper to create the namespace if it doesn't exist.

 ## Learn about releases